rks101/dualboot/README.md

 Slowly, Legacy BIOS+MBR mode boot has moved to UEFI+GPT mode.
 [UEFI](https://help.ubuntu.com/community/UEFI) - Unified Extensible Firmware Interface (UEFI) is the next generation of BIOS firmware and will eventually replace Legacy BIOS.
 This page on the Ubuntu community gives some insights into UEFI booting, dual boot, and secure boot.

-A 5 minute [story](https://www.freecodecamp.org/news/mbr-vs-gpt-whats-the-difference-between-an-mbr-partition-and-a-gpt-partition-solved/) on partitions, and partition tables.
+A 5-minute [story](https://www.freecodecamp.org/news/mbr-vs-gpt-whats-the-difference-between-an-mbr-partition-and-a-gpt-partition-solved/) on partitions and partition tables.

 ----